The following topics will be covered in this Machine Learning blog:

-Watch this complete course video on Machine Learning
+Watch this complete course video on Machine Learning:

-- Why Machine Learning?
+What is Machine Learning?

-Even though there are various Machine Learning examples or applications that we use in our daily lives, people still get confused about machine learning, so let’s start by looking at the Machine Learning definition.
+Even though there are various Machine Learning examples or applications that we use in our daily lives, people still get confused about Machine Learning, so let’s start by looking at the Machine Learning definition.

-In layman’s terms, Machine Learning definition can be given as the ability of a machine to learn something without having to be programmed for that specific thing.
+In layman’s terms, Machine Learning can be defined as the ability of a machine to learn something without having to be programmed for that specific thing.
 It is the field of study where computers use a massive set of data and apply algorithms for ‘training’ themselves and making predictions.
 Training in Machine Learning entails feeding a lot of data into the algorithm and allowing the machine itself to learn more about the processed information.

 Answering whether the animal in a photo is a cat or a dog, spotting obstacles in front of a self-driving car, spam mail detection, and speech recognition of a YouTube video to generate captions are just a few examples out of a plethora of predictive Machine Learning models.

 We have often seen confusion around the use of the words Artificial Intelligence and Machine Learning.
 They are very much related and often seem to be used interchangeably, yet both are different.
 Confused?
-Let me elaborate the difference between AI and Machine Learning.
+Let us elaborate on AI vs. ML vs. DL.

 Why Machine Learning?